brainbolt/books/all/long_distance_real_estate_investing.md

     - **50% rule**: 50% of the rental income will go towards repairs and holding costs other than the mortgage.
 David considers this too general.

 ### Alternatives to buy-and-hold
-- Flipping: faster with more profit compared to the slower profit realization of buy-and-hold.
+- **Flipping**: faster with more profit compared to the slower profit realization of buy-and-hold.
     - Typically the main difference is in the types of materials used in the rehab (flipping usually involves more expensive, higher-quality materials)
-- Slow-flip: buy the house, live in it for a year or two (while rehabilitating, if necessary), and then sell it.
+- **Slow-flip**: buy the house, live in it for a year or two (while rehabilitating, if necessary), and then sell it.
 There can be tax advantages to this approach.

 ### Vacation rentals
 - Potentially more income, but also potentially more work to rent and prepare, and more liability.